JuliaLang/Compat.jl/README.md

 Features in the development versions of `julia` may be added and released in Compat.jl.
-However, such features are considered experimental until the relevant Julia version is released.
+However, such features are considered experimental until the relevant `julia` version is released.
 These features can be changed or removed without incrementing the major version of Compat.jl if necessary to match changes in `julia`.